jfein/DistBank/phase2/README.txt

 package bank.gui
 	BranchMain.java
 		This is the main file that sets up the GUI layout and GUI interactions between the user.
 This sets up the appropriate textfields that are needed from the user including the serial number, the source account number, the destination account number, and the amount.
 Then the GUI sets up the buttons the user can click to withdraw, deposit, transfer, and query the balance of their account.
 There are corresponding action methods to the buttons which will contact their counterparts in the BranchClient.java file described above.
+	BranchController.java
+		Controller part of of the MVC model for GUI design.
+Does the functionality that is requested through user interaction with the BranchView or the GUI.
+Includes classes declaring listeners for Deposit, Withdraw, Query, Transfer, and TakeSnapshot transactions and appropriate processing for such to display on the GUI.
+	BranchView.java
+		Class that sets up the buttons,textfields, and panes of the GUI that is displayed to the user and with which the user interacts.
+	GuiSpecs.java
+		Class containing static final variables that define GUI specifications.

 package bank.main
 	BranchGuiRunner.java